Before You Teach English In Italy - Just A Few Pointers before the Job Search...

 Most schools have a 25-hour week.
 It would be fair to say that the attraction of working in Italy is not the salary.
 Public schools pay up to €1600 per month, depending on your experience and qualifications.
 Private language schools pay scales to range from €800-€1200.
 The most lucrative are international schools, where salaries range between €2000-3500.

 An Italian Lifestyle On A Teacher's Salary

-Cost of living varies across regions in Italy, with the biggest variant being house rentals.
+Cost of living varies across regions in Italy, with the most significant variant being house rentals.
 The northern cities are generally more expensive to live in as compared to the southern cities.
 Milan, Florence and Genoa are among the more expensive cities in Italy.

 Other than housing, the rest of the living expense is more or less standard across the country.
 For example, your utility bill would work out to around €150.
-Groceries and transportation would account for around 30 per cent and 12 per cent of your salary.
-Italian food is delectable and the temptation to eat out is high.
-A meal in a budget, family-owned eatery could set you back by around €15, while the bill for a three-course meal in a mid-range restaurant would be around €50.
+Groceries and transportation would account for approximately 30 per cent and 12 per cent of your salary.
+Italian food is delectable, and the temptation to eat out is high.
+A meal in a budget, family-owned eatery could set you back by around €15, while the bill for a three-course meal in a mid-range restaurant would be about €50.

 If you plan to cook, visiting the local markets to buy fresh fruits and vegetables can be a surprisingly fun experience.

 The public transport system in all the major cities is excellent with a network of buses and metros.
 You can use the public transport system to explore most of the country.
 It is worthwhile to invest in a monthly travel pass which costs €35.

 Some Quick FAQ's On Teaching English In Italy

 English teachers in Italy can earn $800 – $1500 teaching at language centres.
 For teachers who work at International Schools in Italy, you can expect a salary of $2000 – $3500 per month

 To teach English in Italy you must have the following documentation: